DJI Osmo Pocket 3 vs C400 3-in-1: Which Action Camera is for ii?

 Pros

-• Video up to 4K/120fps Professional video capabilities with 10-bit D-Log M and HLG recording for maximum flexibility in post-production.
+• Video up to 4K/120fps Professional video capabilities with D-Log M and 10-bit HLG recording for maximum flexibility in post-production.

-• Seamless Integration with DJI Mic 2 Effortless connectivity with the DJI Mic 2 wireless microphone system, offering professional-quality audio (24-bit 48kHz).
+• Seamless integration with DJI Mic 2 Effortless connectivity with the DJI Mic 2 wireless microphone system, delivering professional-quality audio (24-bit 48kHz).

 Cons